turtlesteak/TTOC-1/README.md

 to better organize the compeititon in line with official events, as well as allowed me to directly receive support from the developers for prizes, as well as an exclusive yearly accessory.

-For more info, head to the [About](https://samc7.github.io/TTOC/html/About.html) page.
+For more information, head to the [About](https://samc7.github.io/TTOC/html/About.html) page.

 # Credits
 HTML by [samc7](https://github.com/samc7)